How to Create a Social Media Posting Schedule That Increases Your ROI

 People are more likely to use LinkedIn during the working day compared to Pinterest, which they might scroll through while watching TV in the evening.

-It’s important to know when people are most active on the channels you plan to use, but also when the specific audience you want to attract are active.
+It’s important to know when people are most active on the channels you plan to use, but also when the specific audience you want to attract is active.

 For example, if your audience is professionals with 9-5 jobs, it’s unlikely that you’ll be able to reach them on Facebook during their working hours.